-I do not understand at all
+I Do Not Understand at All

 Quite simply, our clever state legislature passes state laws that require counties and cities to pay for items that would have been paid at the state level if we had an income tax.
 Here’s one example – but there are many.

-The state government of Florida spent 26% of its budget on education while the state of Georgia spent 52% of the state budget on education.
+The state government of Florida spent 26 percent of its budget on education while the state of Georgia spent 52 percent of the state budget on education.
 How does the state government of Florida get away with spending so little on education?

 Our legislature requires the local school boards to raise property taxes to make up the difference between what the state government of Florida allocates to education and what the state government of Georgia allocates to education.
 This way, voters can get mad at local school boards instead of their state representative or governor.